 DIY School Lunch Costumes

-This juice box costume is one of my all-time favorites we’ve created and it would be PERFECT, along with a whole bunch of lunch inspired costumes!
-I’ve got the tutorials for a pb&j costume, an apple costume and a cookie costume!
-I’d also love to see a whole bunch of different juice flavors (just using different t-shirt colors!), how fun would that be?
+Here is another costume idea for a group of teachers.
+This juice box costume is one of my all-time favorites we’ve created!
+This idea would be PERFECT along with a whole bunch of other lunch-inspired costumes like a PB&J costume, an apple costume, and a cookie costume for a group of teachers.
+You could also create different juice flavors by just using different t-shirt colors!

 DIY Cactus Costume